Soimuen11/Portfolio/readme.md

-# Personal Portfoglio
+# Personal Portfolio

 Hello World!
-This is my portfoglio as a front-end developer.
+This is my portfolio as a front-end developer.
 It is entirely written in HTML5 and CSS3.
 For the styling, I used google fonts, font awesome and flexbox.